 Before you begin your International Money Transfer you need to make sure you have a few important pieces of information.

-- You’ll need the details of the overseas bank account you’re transfering to, including details of the bank that will receive the funds.
+- You'll need the details of the overseas bank account you're transferring to, including details of the bank that will receive the funds.

-- Before sending funds, remember to make sure your Pay Anyone daily limit is high enough to cover the total cost of the transfer, including fees and charges.
+- Before sending funds, remember to make sure your Pay Anyone daily limit is high enough and ensure you have sufficient available funds to cover the total amount payable for the International Money Transfer, including fees and charges.

 How do I transfer money overseas?